DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 ```
 ![](../resources/AbilitySelector.gif)

+# Notes
+## Life Cycle of Ability Instance
+The ability system injects 2 events into the player loop event system using [`PlayerLoopEventGroupAttribute`](xref:LobsterFramework.Init.PlayerLoopEventGroupAttribute) in the following order:

+`FixedUpdate()` => `Update()` => `Execution` => `Termination` => `LateUpdate()`

+When enqueuing an ability instance, it will be marked as running and [`Ability.OnAbilityEnqueue()`](xref:LobsterFramework.AbilitySystem.Ability.OnAbilityEnqueue) is immediately called if this operation is successful.
+The ability instance will be added to the execution queue waiting to be executed.
+It is the programmer's responsibility to ensure the logic inside [`Ability.OnAbilityEnqueue()`](xref:LobsterFramework.AbilitySystem.Ability.OnAbilityEnqueue) is independent of the execution priority of the abilities.

+The `Execution` event executes enqueued abilitiy instances by calling [`Ability.Action()`](xref:LobsterFramework.AbilitySystem.Ability.Action) ordered by their execution priority.
+If the return value this method is `false`, [`Ability.SuspendInstance(string)`](xref:LobsterFramework.AbilitySystem.Ability.SuspendInstance(System.String)) will be called for the ability instance and it will be removed from the execution queue.
+Any ability instance that is marked as suspended via this method will have itself along with any other joined ability instances added to the suspension queue.

+The `Termination` event goes through the suspension queue to suspend ability instances. [`Ability.OnAbilityFinish()`](xref:LobsterFramework.AbilitySystem.Ability.OnAbilityFinish) is called during this process.
+The abilities are again handled in order by their execution priority.
+All suspended ability instances will then be removed from the suspension queue and be marked as not running and not suspended.
+To enforce this order, any ability instance that are later added to the suspension queue during the suspension process will be deferred to the next frame for suspension.

 # Summary

 ## [AbilityManager](xref:LobsterFramework.AbilitySystem.AbilityManager)
 Attach this component to the character to enable it to cast abilities.
 This component takes in an [AbilityData](#ability-data) as input.
-Calls to enqueue, query, terminate, send event to and communication with abilities can only be done through this component during the `Update()` unity event.
+Calls to enqueue, query, terminate, send event to and communication with abilities should be done through this component during the `Update()` and `FixedUpdate()` unity event.
 The following section summarizes the set of methods this component has to offer.

 ### Enqueue Abilities
 - [`AbilityManager.EnqueueAbility<T>(string)`](xref:LobsterFramework.AbilitySystem.AbilityManager.EnqueueAbility``1(System.String))